nibble0101/portfolio/README.md

 ## Dependencies

-This is a Single Page Application(SPA) built using [React.js](https://reactjs.org/) and CSS.
+This application was built using [React.js](https://reactjs.org/) and CSS.
 For details of dependencies, check `package.json` file.

 ## Live Project